Be the trusted partner of choice to transform e-governance and empower citizens

 Over the past 18 years of its existence, NISG has built key expertise in the conceptualization of information and communications technology (ICT) solutions, process reengineering and improvement through automation, formulating solution specifications, program implementation strategy, preparation of RFPs, bid process management and post-implementation support through program management and quality assurance.

 NISG has played a key role in the design and implementation of several mission mode projects (MMP) in India including MCA-21, Passport Seva Project, UID (Aadhaar), commercial taxes, immigration, health, and agriculture to name a few.
-There are several other government departments and agencies, both at the centre and states, where NISG has been assisting in successful implementation of their e-governance and ICT programs.
+There are several other government departments and agencies, both at the Centre and the States, where NISG has been assisting in successful implementation of their e-governance and ICT programs.

 Genesis of NISG